 Keep in mind, though, that this estimate does not account for how good of a gardener you are!
 Poor growing conditions can stunt growth, and different varieties will vary a bit.
-As mentioned above, determinate plants will yield one batch of fruit, whereas indeterminate tomatoes will be available for harvest over a longer period of time.
+As mentioned above, determinate plants will yield one batch of fruit, whereas indeterminate tomatoes will be available for harvest over a more extended time.

 Should I Cut Dead Leaves Off My Tomato Plant?

 Too many leaves, especially dead ones, can also block sunlight from the fruit on a bushier variety of tomato plants.
 And even though the leaves are no longer alive, a dead leaf takes up precious real estate on your homegrown tomato plant.
 If you make way for more tomatoes, chances are, more will come!
-Any bit of energy that can be redirected toward your flourishing plant is well worth it.
+Any bit of energy you can redirect toward your flourishing plant is well worth it.